 The digital inclinometer system provides significant quantitative data on the magnitude of inclination and its variation with time.
 It gives complete information on the pattern of deformation and the effectiveness of construction control measures.

-The digital inclinometer sensor helps in monitoring behaviour after construction and indicates potentially dangerous conditions that may adversely affect the stability of the structure, its foundation, and surrounding area.
+The digital inclinometer sensor helps in monitoring behaviour after construction and indicates potentially dangerous conditions that may adversely affect the stability of the structure, its foundation, and the surrounding area.

 It also provides essential data for design improvement to promote safer and more economical design and construction.
 The EAN-26 digital inclinometer system is an accurate instrumentation system.
 Its readout (Android-based mobile device) has built-in data storage facilities and the capability of transferring stored data to a computer.

 The inclinometer probe operates in a plastic grooved casing which may be “built-up” with embankment fill, inserted into boreholes, or attached externally to structures or hillsides.
 The inclinometer casing may be installed with telescopic couplings as construction progresses providing an opportunity for settlement measurements.
 It may be installed with butt joints in drill holes, abutments, or completed embankments if no significant settlement is anticipated.